alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part5.md

 - This command enables diagnostic logging for the Key Vault and sends the logs to the Log Analytics workspace `myWorkspace`.

-#### View Audit Logs in Azure Portal
+### View Audit Logs in Azure Portal

-##### **View Audit Logs**
+#### View Audit Logs

-- Craft a kusto query in your log analytics workspace that outputs all key vault audit activity, but scope it specifically to the key vault you created.
+- **Kusto Query:** Construct a Kusto query in your Log Analytics workspace that filters all Key Vault audit activity.
+Make sure to scope it specifically to the Key Vault you created to isolate relevant events.

-- Backup and restore a key vault item.
-Rerun your query.
-Do you see any new events?
+- **Backup and Restore:** Perform a backup and restore operation on a Key Vault item.
+Rerun your query to check for any new events related to these activities.

-- Enable the 'Request' and 'Errors' log categories on the diagnostic setting you created.
-Generate new activity.
-Create keys, delete keys etc
-- Rerun your query one more time but this time, scope it to a different log category.
+- **Enable Log Categories:** Update the diagnostic settings for your Key Vault to include the 'Request' and 'Errors' log categories.
+Perform actions like creating or deleting keys to generate new log entries.

+- **Refine Your Query:** Rerun your query, this time focusing on the new log categories.
+Observe and analyze the changes in log data to better understand how different activities are logged in Key Vault.

+**Note:** Regularly review and update your diagnostic settings and queries to ensure comprehensive monitoring and auditing of Key Vault activities.

 ### Next Steps
 Proceed to Part 6 where you will configure different network isolation options